Chart Color Schemes

 Mount Sheridan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Sheridan's dwelling structure, as per the latest Census, comprised 98.7% houses and 1.4% other dwellings.
-In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
-Home ownership in Mount Sheridan was at 28.6%, with mortgaged dwellings at 44.6% and rented ones at 26.9%.
+Mount Sheridan's dwelling structure, as assessed in the latest Census, consisted of 98.7% houses and 1.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro Qld's 68.4% houses and 31.6% other dwellings.
+Home ownership in Mount Sheridan stood at 28.6%, with mortgaged dwellings at 44.6% and rented ones at 26.9%.
 The median monthly mortgage repayment was $1,542, higher than Non-Metro Qld's average of $1,517.
-The median weekly rent figure was $390, compared to Non-Metro Qld's $315.
-Nationally, Mount Sheridan's mortgage repayments were lower at $1,863 and rents exceeded the national figure of $375.
+The median weekly rent figure was recorded as $390, compared to Non-Metro Qld's $315.
+Nationally, Mount Sheridan's mortgage repayments were lower at $1,863, while rents were higher at $375.

 Frequently Asked Questions - Housing